House Republicans express concern over party infighting, but not the Islamophobic rhetoric that set it off

 McCarthy separately called Mace and Greene into his office Tuesday to scold them for their public fight, according to two sources familiar with the meetings who, like others, spoke on the condition of anonymity to describe the private events.

-On Wednesday morning, McCarthy convened his conference for an off-campus weekly meeting at the Capitol Hill Club, where the focus of his remarks was not the Islamophobic rhetoric embraced and employed by the far right flank of the party but on his frustration with the infighting, according to people familiar with his remarks.
+On Wednesday morning, McCarthy convened his conference for an off-campus weekly meeting at the Capitol Hill Club, where the focus of his remarks was not the Islamophobic rhetoric embraced and employed by the far right flank of the party, but on his frustration with the infighting, according to people familiar with his remarks.

 “We’re sure shooting ourselves in the foot,” Rep. Don Bacon (R-Neb.) said of McCarthy’s message to members.
 “The polling is significantly in our favor right now.
 We’ve got a huge lead on almost every issue.
 Why are we shooting ourselves in the foot?
 Just stop it.
 Those are my words, but that’s how I would summarize it.”